Skip to main contentSkip to footer content

 SAS Counselors and the Learning Disabilities Specialist can recommend special courses which will help you with learning strategies, reading, math, and writing.
 They can also recommend accommodations that will support your academic success.

-If you are in need of a notetaker for your Spring 2024 classes, please fill out the following form.
+If you have been approved for notetaking services, please fill out the following form.

 SAS offers tutoring in Math and English only, both in person and via Zoom.
 If you need tutoring in another subject area, please use the Tutoring Center or METAS tutoring services.
 NetTutor is also available in most subjects.